Akira0412-degitech/CAB302assignmentCoders/docs/Student-Quiz-Result-Detail-Implementation.md

    - Return to home page
    - Verify the completed quiz now has a green background
    - Click on the completed quiz
-   - Verify it opens directly to the result detail page (no retake)
+   - Verify it opens directly to the result page (no retake)
    - Verify all data displays correctly

 3. **Quiz History**